 Our criminal defense team at The Law Place promise to:

-- Collect and analyze medical records of the victim of the accident.
+- Collect and analyze medical records of victims of the accident.

 - Arrange any kind of interviews with witnesses and ask the questions that law enforcement may have missed.